rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Input verification
 ------------------

 The inputs for a simulation with the MVS are subjected to a couple of verification tests to make sure that the inputs result in valid oemof simulations.
-This sould ensure:
+This should ensure:

 - Uniquess of labels (`C1.check_for_label_duplicates`): This function checks if any LABEL provided for the energy system model in dict_values is a duplicate.
 This is not allowed, as oemof can not build a model with identical labels.